Weather

 Events in April

 Traveling to Iceland in April?
-Check out these great itineraries.
+Check out these great itineraries

 2-Week Self-Drive: Highlights of Iceland and the Remote Westfjords.
-With 2 weeks in Iceland, you can complete the entire ring road and add some great detours.
-This grand tour will take you to all the best places giving you plenty of time to hike, explore, and soak it all in.
+With two weeks in Iceland, you can complete the entire ring road and add some great detours.
+This grand tour will take you to all the best places, giving you plenty of time to hike, explore, and soak it all in.
 This 14-day itinerary covers all the major regions except the highlands, which you can see with a couple more days or by spending less time in some of the areas below.

 More Helpful Information